celestiaorg/docs/docs/developers/wordle-messages.md

 # Messages

-Messages allow us to process and submit information to our specific module.
+Messages allow us to process and submit information to your specific module.

 From the Cosmos-SDK docs, [messages](https://docs.cosmos.network/master/building-modules/messages-and-queries.html#messages)
 are: